jobsaver/resume-parser/README.md

 # ATS Resume Parser API

 This API allows you to extract structured information from resumes in PDF format.
-It provides comprehensive parsing capabilities using hybrid approaches that combine rule-based extraction, NLP techniques, and machine learning.
+It provides parsing capabilities using regex patterns and NLP techniques to extract data directly from the resume content.

 ## Features

-- Extract basic information (name, email, phone, LinkedIn)
+- Extract basic information (name, email, phone)
-- Identify skills across multiple industries (500+ pre-defined skills)
+- Identify skills using natural language processing
-- Extract education and work experience
+- Extract education and work experience sections
-- Detect custom sections and key-value pairs
+- Extract certification information
-- Recognize industry-specific terminology
+- Raw text content included in response

 ## Setup